joten/owl-u/doc/Default_configuration.md

 `Config_feed_needleRegEx=`
 > A regular expression, for which to search in the article (HTML) file.
 With this you can filter the article text for the relevant part.
-The next line in `Config.ini` must be for the variable `Config_feed_replacement`.
+If the next line in `Config.ini` does not begin with `Config_feed_replacement=`, `Config_feed_replacement=` is assumed, i. e. the matching string will be deleted.
 You may set more than one 'needleRegEx'/'replacement' pair.

 `Config_feed_replacement=`
-> A regular expression for replacing the text matching the above needle regular expression.
-Previous to a line for the variable `Config_feed_replacement` must be a line for the variable `Config_feed_needleRegEx`.
+> A string for replacing the text, matching the above needle regular expression; it may include backreferences, e. g. `$1`, for the first subpattern.
+Previous to a line for setting the variable `Config_feed_replacement` must be a line for setting the variable `Config_feed_needleRegEx`.